mochi-bytes/mochi-bytes.github.io/milestone1.md

 - The player can drag the cat to one of the boba cups.
 The boba cups have a visual indication that they are the one that the player is interacting with.
 In the future, when the player lets go of the cat on a boba cup, it will transition to the cup screen above.

 ### Assets for the UI and Sprites (Kristyn):
-- Researched Assests and Sprites to use for the game
+- Researched assets and sprites to use for the game
 - Came to the conclusion that making sprites would result in a cleaner looking game
 - Found placeholder sprites to be used during early development
-- Made alogo for the FishyTea
+- Made a logo for the FishyTea

 <img src="Assets/shopscreen_mock.png" alt="mock_shopscreen" style="display: block; margin-left: auto; margin-right: auto;"/>